Chandi713/Finance-RAG/README.md

 # Finance-RAG
-# GTE Finance Model Deployment on Azure Machine Learning
+# GTE Finance Model Deployment on Azure Machine Learning Workspace

 This guide walks you through deploying the GTE Finance embedding model as a managed endpoint on Azure Machine Learning.
 The model is based on sentence transformers and is optimized for financial text embeddings.